Enjoy the smell of warm cinnamon apple crisp baking in the oven!

-5) In a large mixing bowl or stand-blender add gluten-free oats, brown sugar, cinnamon, gluten-free flour and vegan butter (I used Earth Balance Original Spread).
+5) In a large mixing bowl or stand-blender add gluten-free oats, brown sugar, cinnamon and vegan butter (I have used Earth Balance Original Spread and Becel Vegan Butter).
 Use a fork or blend mixture until crumbly.

-7) Bake for about 45 minutes, until apples are soft when pierced with a fork and crumble is browning.
-Then broil on low for 2-5 minutes to crisp up the crumble.
+7) Bake for about 35-45 minutes, until apples are soft when pierced with a fork and crumble is browning.

 Some apples take longer to bake then other ones.

 Tip: If you are using a milder apple in your apple crisp, you could put a couple of tart apples with it too.

 The rolled oats need to be the old-fashioned style, not quick-cooking.

 If you really want to reduce the amount of sugar cane, replace the sugar in the apples with 1 tbsp of honey and put only 2 tbsp of brown sugar in the crumble, instead of 1/2 cup.